-- Is there direct access to the outdoor space to facilitate outdoor play? - Does the outdoor space have adequate shade/ - Does the outdoor space offer equipment to develop all eight senses?
+- Is there direct access to the outdoor space to facilitate outdoor play? - Does the outdoor space have adequate shade? - Does the outdoor space offer equipment to develop all eight senses?

-Sample site plan showing location of facility, property boundaries

-Sample site plan showing location and dimensions of outdoor play area
+Sample site plan showing the location of the facility, the property boundaries, and the location of outdoor play area